We provided improvements to wetland and aquatic resources at Grass Creek in Grays Harbor County.

 Ecological benefits of the mitigation project

-The Grass Creek mitigation site will support a variety of plants and wildlife that thrive in wetlands, salt marshes and mudflats.
+The Grass Creek mitigation site supports a variety of plants and wildlife that thrive in wetlands, salt marshes and mudflats.
 Native fish include staghorn sculpin, bull trout, longfin smelt and shiner perch.
 Wildfowl include great blue heron, mallard, song sparrow and bald eagle.

-The restored tidal channels will provide habitat for migrating salmon.
+The restored tidal channels provide habitat for migrating salmon.
 Native plants and organic soils will improve water quality and benefit the on-land and in-water environments.

 This mitigation directly and indirectly benefits the environmental health of the larger Grays Harbor watershed area.
 The Grass Creek site provides a good ecological fit with project effects and has the highest likelihood of success, based on the property’s location and characteristics.

-Work started in summer 2011 and is now substantially complete, and WSDOT will maintain and monitor the site until 2022.
+Work started in summer 2011 and is now substantially complete.
+WSDOT will maintain and monitor the site until 2022.
 The Grass Creek site will provide approximately 45 acres of potential mitigation area that could be used for future WSDOT projects.